CloudLabs-MOC/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 - The username of the Global Administrator is **<inject key="AzureAdUserEmail"></inject>**.

-- **&lt;YourTenant&gt;.onmicrosoft.com** - This is the domain associated with the Microsoft 365 tenant that was provided by the lab hosting provider.
+- **<inject key="TenantDomainName"></inject>** - This is the domain associated with the Microsoft 365 tenant that was provided by the lab hosting provider.
 The first part of this domain name (&lt;YourTenant&gt;) is the unique tenant ID provided by the lab hosting provider.
 The &lt;YourTenant&gt; portion of the tenant ID, which is the tenant suffix ID, will be unique for each student.

 - **IMPORTANT:** This is critical because, throughout this lab, you will be asked to enter the **&lt;YourTenant&gt;.onmicrosoft.com** domain name when signing into apps with a given username (for example, JoniS@&lt;YourTenant&gt;.onmicrosoft.com).
 When doing so, you must enter the unique tenant suffix ID that is assigned to your tenant ID in place of the **&lt;YourTenant&gt;**.